-- 2. Floodwaters may continue to threaten your property.
-Only return home after council staff have inspected your home for safety and given you permission to return. - DO NOT use your power/gas until your supplier has checked and informed you that it is safe to use. - If possible, keep children and animals away from flooded areas. - Before you start cleaning up, take photos of your home and the damage caused as evidence to give your insurance company.
+2. Floodwaters may continue to threaten your property.
+If you were evacuated only return home after council staff have inspected your home for safety and given permission to return.

+- DO NOT use your power/gas until your supplier has checked and informed you that it is safe to use. - If possible, keep children and animals away from flooded areas. - Before you start cleaning up, take photos of your home and the damage caused as evidence to give your insurance company.